WheteThunger/DroneScaleManager/README.md

 - Allows other plugins to resize drones
 - Allows privileged players to resize drones with a command
-- Allows attaching entities to resized drones without resizing them
+- Allows attaching entities to resized drones without resizing those attachments

 ### Required plugins